What is hash? Well for one, it may be the forefather of all cannabis concentrates.

 Vaping isn’t the same as smoking, as similar as they may seem.
 For one, smoking uses combustion as a heating method, which produces a plethora of carcinogens.
 As for vaping, it applies either conductive or convective heating methods that can produce more enhanced experiences.

-With knowledge of the different ways hash can be consumed in-hand, let’s dig deeper into several ways it can be extracted.
+With knowledge of the different ways hash can be consumed in-hand, let’s dig deeper into the ways it can be extracted.

 How to Make Hash